lgeurts/lgeurts.github.io/_posts/2018-06-29-artificial-intelligence-basics.md

 #### **2.1 Regression**

+In ***regression problems***, you try to predict some continuous valued output (i.e. a numeric value, a real number).

 When we need to predict a numeric value, for example an amount of calories, we use a supervised learning technique called ***regression***.

 Let's take one male.
-We want to model calories burned while exercising.
+We want to model the amount of calories burned while exercising.

 First we get some pre-liminary data (age: 34, gender: 1, weight: 60, height: 165), then put him on a fitness monitor and capture additional information.
 Now what we do is model the calories burned using features from his exercise like his heart rate: 134, temperature: 37, and duration: 25.